 The Coalition has close to 300 full- and part-time employees working in communities.
 A core staff, including senior managers, provides administrative support to the overall organization.

-Kevin Satterthwaite, Chief Information Officer & Chief Operating Officer
+Kevin Satterthwaite, Chief Administrative Officer

-Karen Harvey, Manager of Program Partner Services
+Karen Harvey, Director of Program Partner Services

 Sandra Higginbotham, Director of Human Resources

-Shante Antrom, Interim Director, Community and Economic Development
+Jojy Varghese, Director, Community and Economic Development

 Kevin Satterthwaite joined the Coalition in 2009.
-Kevin oversees and manages teams responsible for the daily operations necessary to service the multiple business lines supporting the Coalition's 65 programs and 400 employees.
-These include IT, HR, Program Services, Risk Management, Facilities and Core Programs.
-A former Principal and Vice President of Information Systems at CMS Companies, a financial services and private investment banking firm with assets in excess of $1.5 billion, Kevin has worked with for-profit and nonprofit organizations, leading the implementation of innovative technology solutions that significantly increased revenues, improved business processes, and minimized costs.
+Kevin oversees and manages teams responsible for the daily administration and operations necessary to service the multiple business lines supporting the Coalition's 65 programs and 400 employees.
+These teams include Financial Management Services, Program Services, Human Resources, Information Technology, Risk Management, Facilities and Core Programs.
+A former Principal and Vice President of Information Systems at CMS Companies, a financial services and private investment banking firm with assets in excess of $2 billion.
 He successfully managed talented technical teams on critical IT projects, which resulted in improved customer service strengthening CMS's competitive positioning in the industry.